 Our Wednesday with Wellspring gathering on 2 July 2025 was both a celebration of National NAIDOC Week and an invitation to join in NAIDOC Week activities and events.

 Leading our liturgy was Brooke Prentis, a member of Wellspring.
 Brooke is an Aboriginal woman, a Wakka Wakka woman.
 She is an Aboriginal Christian Leader, writer, speaker, educator, theologian and poet.
-Brooke has appeared on national TV and radio and this week is the guest host of Soul Search on ABC RN which broadcasts at 6pm on Sunday July 6.
+Brooke has appeared on national TV and radio and guest host of Soul Search on ABC Radio National.

 The full liturgy is available here.

-**Please observe and respect the copyright information which is clearly set out within the text of the liturgy below.
+*Please observe and respect the copyright information which is clearly set out within the text of the liturgy.

 By The Reverend Canon Aunty Lenore Parker’s prayer